 The Committee reviews and recommends Board approval for the compensation of all NEOs.
-The CEO provides the Committee with his evaluation of the performance of the other NEOs (excluding himself) and his recommendations for their compensation.
+The CEO provides the Committee with his evaluation of the performance of the other NEOs (excluding himself and for 2015, Mr. Koraleski) and his recommendations for their compensation.
 The Committee also receives information and recommendations from its independent compensation consultant on matters related to the NEOs' (including the CEO's) and other executives' compensation.
 The Committee then determines (with advice from the Board, and assistance from its consultant) a bonus and equity award for the Company's CEO.

-For more information on the operation of the Committee, including information on its compensation consultant, see the Compensation and Benefits Committee section on pages 6 and 7 of this Proxy Statement.
+For more information on the operation of the Committee, including information on its compensation consultant, see the Compensation and Benefits Committee section on pages 7 and 8 of this Proxy Statement.

-Fiscal Year 2014 Actual Total Compensation Mix
+Fiscal Year 2015 Actual Total Compensation Mix

 A significant portion of the compensation awarded to our CEO and other NEOs, is variable, performance-based compensation and "at-risk."
-This is illustrated in the charts below that show the pay mix for Mr. Koraleski, our CEO, and for our other NEOs as a group based on the total compensation received by these executives in fiscal 2014 as shown in the Summary Compensation Table.
+This is illustrated in the charts below that show the pay mix for Mr. Fritz, our CEO, and for our other NEOs as a group based on the total compensation received by these executives in fiscal 2015 as shown in the Summary Compensation Table.

-Named Executive Officer Accomplishments During 2014
+Named Executive Officer Accomplishments During 2015

-In setting compensation for Mr. Koraleski, the Committee, along with all the other non-management, independent directors, considered the Company's 2014 record-setting performance, which produced another year of outstanding safety, operating and financial results.
-During his third year as CEO, Mr. Koraleski led the Company's focused efforts on productivity and efficiency, while leveraging the strengths of the Company's rail franchise.
-These efforts were driven by senior management leadership, innovation, and the consistent development and implementation of the Company's strategic initiatives.
-Mr. Koraleski also led, managed and successfully implemented the Company's leadership transition plans.
+In setting the annual bonus for Mr. Fritz, the Committee, along with all the other nonmanagement, independent directors, considered the Company's 2015 safety, operational and financial performance.
+During his first year as CEO, Mr. Fritz led the Company's efforts on resource alignment, productivity and efficiency, while leveraging the strengths of the Company's rail franchise in the face of significant declines in volume and shifts in business mix.
+These efforts were driven by senior management leadership, innovation, and the consistent development and implementation of the Company's strategic goals and initiatives.

-In setting compensation for the other NEOs, the Committee first considered the overall operational and financial performance of the Company in 2014.
+In setting annual bonuses for the other NEOs (other than Mr. Koraleski), the Committee first considered the overall operational and financial performance of the Company in 2015.
 The Committee considered the CEO's recommendations for compensation of each of the other NEOs, as well as the responsibilities of each NEO, and their tenure and award levels relative to similarly situated executives in the Peer Group.
 The Committee also considered the following accomplishments of each of the other NEOs: